By: Landon Young and Jessica Young

 The Alberta Human Rights Tribunal held that the employee was not terminated due to his addiction or dependency, but because he breached the policy.
 Accordingly, there was no discrimination because the disability itself was not the reason for termination.
 Although the evidence established that the employee was to some degree in denial, he had the capacity to make choices as to when to use drugs.
 The discipline related to his failure to follow the policy and was not discriminatory.

-The Tribunal reasoned that even if there had been discrimination, the policy was a bone fide occupational requirement given the safety sensitive nature of the workplace.
+The Tribunal reasoned that even if there had been discrimination, the policy was a bona fide occupational requirement given the safety sensitive nature of the workplace.
 The Tribunal also took into account that the policy provided treatment options to those who came forward prior to an incident, and that the employer would consider reinstating employees terminated pursuant to the policy, subject to conditions including successful completion of a rehabilitation program.

 The Alberta Court of Queen’s Bench agreed with the Tribunal that there was no discrimination.
 However, the court disagreed with the Tribunal in finding that, if there had been discrimination, the policy was a reasonable accommodation since it did not provide protection to employees who were not aware that they had an addiction problem that required accommodation.
 It reasoned that although the employee was capable of making choices about when to use drugs, he was not capable of seeking pre-incident treatment as he did not know he had a dependency problem.